haakensonb/whos_that_pokemon/README.txt

 This is a recreation of the classic pokemon mini game "Who's That Pokemon" in which the user is presented with a silhouette of a pokemon and must guess which one it is.
-This also my first time using Vue.js